 - Your passport must be valid for at least 6 months.
 You must have a passport that is valid for at least 6 months.
 If it is under 6 months, you will probably be denied a Visa until you can get a new passport.

-- Enough pages in your passport – You must also have enough pages in your passport.
+- Enough pages in your passport – You must also have enough pages.
 Please note that a Vietnam Visa will take up an entire page of your passport.
 So you must have at least two full-page free, one for the visa and one for the entry and exit stamps.
-It would be better to have at least a couple of empty pages, so there is no question or problem when you get to Vietnam.
+Having at least a couple of empty pages would be better, so there is no question or problem when you get to Vietnam.

 - Fill out your forms with a blue or black pen – Fill out your forms for a visa with a permanent blue or black pen.
 Do not use a red pen or a pencil.
 Make sure you also write as clearly and thoroughly as possible so that they can read the forms and do not have to come back to you as they cannot read the form or essential information is missing.
 This will make the time to get a visa much longer than it should be.